-- Call the Poisons Information Centre on 13 11 26 from anywhere in Australia, 24 hours a day, 7 days a week for information on poisoning, bites and stings.
+Call the Poisons Information Centre on 131 126 from anywhere in Australia, 24 hours a day, 7 days a week for information on poisoning, drug interactions, bites and stings.

-- Alternatively call 02 9845 3595 which is the Poisons Information Centre at the Children's Hospital Westmead, 24 hours a day, 7 days a week.
-This covers:

-- acute poisoning

-- bites and stings from venomous creatures

-- drug interactions

 Gas leaks

 If there is a smell coming from an appliance or from the piping near the gas meter, immediately turn off the gas at the meter and call a licensed gas fitter.